Ciudad Guayana

-The city is very strategic for Venezuela.
-Many personalities have visited it during its young history, from Pope John Paul II until many former presidents, such as G.W.
-Bush, artists, filmmakers like Spielberg who used the city parks to make shots for movies, and others.
+Ciudad Guayana is located in a very strategic spot for the country of Venezuela.
+Many international visitors have traveled there throughout its young history, from Pope John Paul II to many former American presidents, such as G.W.
+Bush; various musicians, artists, and even filmmakers, like Steven Spielberg, have visited, utilizing the scenic landscaping and city parks for movies.

-Guayana City is served by Manuel Carlos Piar International Airport in Puerto Ordaz.
+Ciudad Guayana is served by Manuel Carlos Piar International Airport in Puerto Ordaz.